Sheljohn/FraserSwinney/README.md

 Simply run
 ```
-    mex -largeArrayDims -O -lut lag.cpp
+    mex -largeArrayDims -O -lut milag.cpp
 ```
 from the command-line in Matlab.
+Note the linking to `-lut` for keyboard-interruption support.

 ## Usage